SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 When you open a page layout mapping file the following top level elements are present:

-- **AddOns**: as user of page transformation you might have the needed to apply custom logic to realize your needs e.g. you need to transform a given property in a way that it can work with your custom client side web part.
+- **AddOns**: as user of page transformation you might have the needed to apply custom logic to realize your needs e.g. you need to transform a given property in a way that it can work with your custom SPFX web part.
 The framework supports this by allowing you to add your assemblies with functions...simply defining them in the AddOn section and then referencing your custom functions later on by prefixing them with the given name will make the publishing page transformation use your custom code.

 - **PageLayouts**: this element contains information for each page layout that you'll plan to use.
 For each page layout you'll find a definition of the header, web part, metadata, web part zones and fixed web parts.